Major League Baseball Most Valuable Player Award: History

+There was no award given by either league in 1930, which meant that one of the single greatest performances ever went unheralded when Hack Wilson of the Chicago Cubs set the current MLB record for RBI with 191.
+He also batted .356 and set the NL record with 56 HRs, a record which stood for 68 years until Mark McGwire (70) and Sammy Sosa (66) both eclipsed him.

 Key

 Chalmers Award (1911–1914)

 Before the 1910 season, Hugh Chalmers of Chalmers Automobile announced he would present a Chalmers Model 30 automobile to the player with the highest batting average in Major League Baseball at the end of the season.
 The 1910 race for best average in the American League was between the Detroit Tigers' widely disliked Ty Cobb and Nap Lajoie of the Cleveland Indians.
 On the last day of the season, Lajoie overtook Cobb's batting average with seven bunt hits against the St. Louis Browns.
 American League President Ban Johnson said a recalculation showed that Cobb had won the race anyway, and Chalmers ended up awarding cars to both players.

 In the following season, Chalmers created the Chalmers Award.
-A committee of baseball writers was to convene after the season to determine the "most important and useful player to the club and the league".
+A committee of baseball writers was to convene after the season to determine the "most important and useful player to the club and the league."
 Since the award was not as effective at advertising as Chalmers had hoped, it was discontinued after 1914.

 League Awards (1922–1929)

-In 1922 the American League created a new award to honor "the baseball player who is of the greatest all-around service to his club".
+In 1922, the American League created a new award to honor "the baseball player who is of the greatest all-around service to his club."
 Winners, voted on by a committee of eight baseball writers chaired by James Crusinberry, received a bronze medal and a cash prize.
-Voters were required to select one player from each team and player-coaches and prior award winners were ineligible.
+Voters were required to select one player from each team, and player-coaches and prior award winners were ineligible.
 Famously, these criteria resulted in Babe Ruth winning only a single MVP award before it was dropped after 1928.
 The National League award, without these restrictions, lasted from 1924 to 1929.
+In 1929, The Sporting News began awarding The Sporting News Most Valuable Player Award, albeit with the first year being for the American League only.
+The voting system from before also did their own balloting on an unofficial level.
+Lew Fonseca was voted unofficial AL MVP while Al Simmons won The Sporting News MVP.
+The 1930 season saw unofficial votes for both leagues alongside the Sporting News doing their own awards.
+Joe Cronin and Bill Terry were voted the Sporting News MVP while Cronin and Hack Wilson won the unofficial BBWAA vote.
+Famously, the Hall of Fame plaques for both Cronin and Terry mention them as the Most Valuable Player in 1930.